By Holly Reisem Hanna

 - Yanbal – (skincare, cosmetics, jewelry, and fragrances) – Latin America

 While this list is nowhere near complete, it will give you a good place to start your global work at home search.
 Please be aware that these direct sales companies have not been researched by me personally.
-As is always the case, you need to do your due diligence prior to enrolling in any business opportunity.
+As is always the case, you need to do your due diligence before enrolling in any business opportunity.

 What international jobs, opportunities, and direct sales companies do you know about?
 I'll add them to the list.